songjin321/octomap-maplab-plugin/README.md

 ## octomap-maplab-plugin

-convert point cloud data binded to vi-map to optimized octree map
+A plugin for maplab, read a vi-map with point cloud resource, save the point cloud represented in the map coordinate and refined imu->map transform to bag.